Sumer312/DSA/ExtraProblems.md

   ```
 - The answer is 4
 - Explanation:
-  - Same as the above question except the second string is just the first string reversed here
+  - Same as [Longest common subsequence](#longest-common-subsequence) except the second string is just the first string reversed here

 #### [Minimum Suffix Flips](https://leetcode.com/problems/minimum-suffix-flips/)